Jakubach/ros2_docker_code/README.md

 #### 3. Follow steps from the official documentation using modified files for Windows.

 Modified files for Windows are available withing this repository.
+- Changed `DISPLAY` from X11 to Xlaunch
+- Changed GPU access for compatibility with Windows (https://stackoverflow.com/questions/49589229/is-gpu-pass-through-possible-with-docker-for-windows)